turboMaCk/nix-elm-tools/README.md

 ## Development

 All contributions are welcome.
-If you want to add a tool available via npm, add it to `packages.json` and generete new nix files using `generate.sh`.
+If you want to add a tool available via npm, add it to `packages.json`, and generete new nix files using `generate.sh`.

 ```
 $ ./generate.sh
 ```

-In order to make the tool exposed to the end user edit the `default.nix` file and add it to the set it defines.
+In order to make the tool exposed to the end user, edit the `default.nix` file, and add it to the set it defines.
-Some tools depends on `elmi-to-json` binary (usually installed via npm with `binwrap`).
+Some tools depend on `elmi-to-json` binary (usually installed via npm with `binwrap`).
-`binwrap` installation is not compatible with nix out of the box.
+`binwrap` installation is not compatible with Nix out of the box.
-See `elm-test` as an example of how such package can be patched by expressions provided as part of this repository.
+See [`elm-test`](https://github.com/rtfeldman/node-test-runner) as an example of how such a package can be patched by expressions provided as part of this repository.

 ## Get More!

-If you're nix user you should definitely try awesome [elm2nix](https://github.com/hercules-ci/elm2nix).
+If you're a Nix user, you should definitely try the awesome [`elm2nix`](https://github.com/hercules-ci/elm2nix).
 Big shouts to [@domenkozar](https://github.com/hercules-ci/elm2nix/commits?author=domenkozar) and the whole [hercules-ci](https://hercules-ci.com/) for their work.